Hello everyone!

 Packages removed in Debian 12

-The packages libssl1.1, libmcrypt-dev, libmcrypt4, mcrypt, libgdchart-gd2-xpm and libaio1 do not exist in Debian 12 (Bookworm) and will cause an installation error.
+The packages libssl1.1, libmcrypt-dev, libmcrypt4, mcrypt, libgdchart-gd2-xpm, and libaio1 do not exist in Debian 12 (Bookworm) and will cause installation errors.
 OpenSSL 3.x is already covered by libssl-dev included in the list above.

 Result: Apache and its essential dependencies are installed.
 You can now access your VM's public IP in the browser and you will see the default Apache page ("Apache2 Debian Default Page").